backmarket-oss/kube-transition-metrics/internal/statistics/README.md

 ### `image_pull` metrics

-Note: Images are only pulled when the image is not present on the node or the imagePullPolicy is set to Always.
+Note: Images are pulled only if the image is absent on the node, or if the `imagePullPolicy` is set to "Always".
-Images are never pulled twice for the same pod if the same image is used in multiple different containers.
+An image won't be pulled more than once for the same pod, even if the same image is used across multiple containers.
-This metric will only be emitted if an ImagePulling event is initiated by the Kubelet.
+This metric is emitted solely when the Kubelet initiates an "ImagePulling" event.

-* `init_container`: a boolean value representing if the container for which the image was pulled is an initContainer.
+* `init_container`: A boolean indicating whether the container, for which the image was pulled, is an initContainer.
-* `image_pull_duration`: a floating-point value representing the duration in seconds between the ImagePulling event and the ImagePulled event.
+* `image_pull_duration`: Represents the duration (in seconds) between the "ImagePulling" and "ImagePulled" events.
-  While the event message for the ImagePulled event includes a more precise but human-readable duration for the image pull, it is not parsed and this metric may be inaccurate by a few seconds as it's based on Event timestamps.
+  Though the "ImagePulled" event message contains a more precise, human-readable duration of the image pull, it isn't parsed.
+  Thus, this metric's accuracy might differ slightly since it relies on event timestamps.

 #### Example